The LPC Playbook

 Our five easy-to-follow digital playbook modules include tactics for mapping local news and information needs, launching your civic media project, case studies, discussions, and engagement prompts that you can complete at your own pace.

-Qualify for a Micro-grant
+Apply for a Subgrant

 LPC Coaching & Mentorship

-Access to LPC coaches + and a sounding board of peers from across the country trying to do good work too.
+Access to LPC coaches + mentors and a sounding board of peers from across the country trying to do good work too.

 Community Roadmap